 - Do you have the extra time to DIY?

-- Can you take your time completing your project or renovation?
+- Can you take your time to complete your project or renovation?

 - Can you comfortably live in the work area while completing the project?

 - Is it worth your time to DIY?